-Dr Marc Tischkowitz is a Reader in Medical Genetics at the University of Cambridge and an Honorary Consultant Physician in the Department of Medical Genetics at Cambridge.
+Marc Tischkowitz is a Professor of Medical Genetics at the University of Cambridge and an Honorary Consultant Physician in the Department of Medical Genetics at Cambridge.
 He completed his medical degree in 1993 and trained in Medical Oncology before completing his CCST in Medical Genetics.
 From 1999-2002 he undertook a PhD researching the role of Fanconi anemia gene mutations in the development of sporadic acute myeloid leukaemia.
 He held a Consultant post at Great Ormond Street Hospital before moving to McGill University, Montreal in 2005 where he worked on Faculty for six years before coming to Cambridge.
 Much of his research has been on the Fanconi Anemia genes and hereditary breast/ovary cancer predisposition but his interests cover all areas of hereditary cancer and translating the recent advances in genomic technology into clinical practice.

 Professor Antoniou’s main research is the development and application of statistical modelling techniques for addressing clinical questions, and the development of risk prediction tools which are used in clinical practice.

 Professor Antoniou heads up a research group of 10 which focuses on two broad areas:

 - The development and evaluation of risk prediction models for familial breast, ovarian, prostate and other common cancers.

 - The characterisation of cancer risks for genetically susceptible individuals, such as those carrying mutations in the the BRCA1, BRCA2, PALB2, RAD51C and RAD51D genes.